Indo-Aryan migrations: Second wave – Iranians

 The first Iranians to reach the Black Sea may have been the Cimmerians in the 8th century BCE, although their linguistic affiliation is uncertain.
 They were followed by the Scythians, who would dominate the area, at their height, from the Carpathian Mountains in the west, to the easternmost fringes of Central Asia in the east.
 For most of their existence, the Scythians were based in what is modern-day Ukraine and southern European Russia.
 Sarmatian tribes, of whom the best known are the Roxolani (Rhoxolani), Iazyges (Jazyges) and the Alans, followed the Scythians westwards into Europe in the late centuries BCE and the 1st and 2nd centuries of the Common Era (The Migration Period).
 The populous Sarmatian tribe of the Massagetae, dwelling near the Caspian Sea, were known to the early rulers of Persia in the Achaemenid Period.
 In the east, the Scythians occupied several areas in Xinjiang, from Khotan to Tumshuq.

 The Medes, Parthians and Persians begin to appear on the western Iranian Plateau from c.
 800 BCE, after which they remained under Assyrian rule for several centuries, as it was with the rest of the peoples in the Near East.
 The Achaemenids replaced Median rule from 559 BCE.
 Around the first millennium of the Common Era (AD), the Kambojas, the Pashtuns and the Baloch began to settle on the eastern edge of the Iranian Plateau, on the mountainous frontier of northwestern and western Pakistan, displacing the earlier Indo-Aryans from the area.

 In Central Asia, the Turkic languages have marginalized Iranian languages as a result of the Turkic migration of the early centuries CE.
 In Eastern Europe, Slavic and Germanic peoples assimilated and absorbed the native Iranian languages (Scythian and Sarmatian) of the region.
 Extant major Iranian languages are Persian, Pashto, Kurdish, and Balochi, besides numerous smaller ones.

 Anthropology: elite recruitment and language shift

 Elite dominance

 Small groups can change a larger cultural area, and elite male dominance by small groups may have led to a language shift in northern India.
 Thapar notes that Indo-Aryan chiefs may have provided protection to non-Aryan agriculturalists, offering a system of patronage placing the chiefs in a superior position.
 This would have involved bilingualism, resulting in the adoption of Indo-Aryan languages by local populations.
 According to Parpola, local elites joined "small but powerful groups" of Indo-European speaking migrants.
 These migrants had an attractive social system and good weapons, and luxury goods which marked their status and power.
 Joining these groups was attractive for local leaders, since it strengthened their position, and gave them additional advantages.
 These new members were further incorporated by matrimonial alliances.
+Genetic studies, on modern South Asian populations, show a disproportionate presence of Steppe ancestry within the elite, Indo-Aryan scripture keeping, Brahmin castes, supporting the elite dominance hypothesis.